Azure/basic-data-protection-for-Azure-VMs/README.md

 We are introducing **basic policy** capability which will allow VM to be backed up once every day achieving an RPO of approximately 24 hours.
 The restore points created will be multi-disks crash consistent restore points.
-> Note: Restore points created in your subscription.
+> **Note** Restore points created in your subscription.
 Pricing: ~$ 0.05/GB per month.
 This dependent on snapshot cost in the region.
 Please check pricing [here](https://azure.microsoft.com/en-us/pricing/details/managed-disks/).

 ## Sign up for preview
 Sign-up for the preview via this [form](https://forms.office.com/r/8Y0zNYU3Pu).
 You will receive an email notification once you are enrolled for the preview.
 It usually takes 5 business days.